-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

-The Dutch foreign ministry has invited EU diplomats to discuss the creation of a new sanctions regime against people accused of human rights abuses worldwide.
+The Dutch foreign ministry has invited EU diplomats to discuss the creation of a new sanctions regime against human rights abusers worldwide.

 Its idea is to target individuals, via EU visa bans and asset freezes, to discourage them and others from violations, potentially saving lives.